 I'm in Oslo, and it's the perfect winter scene — a full moon arcs high overhead, ice-white holiday lights sparkle in the darkness — and it's the middle of the afternoon!
 Norway, with its northern location, has the longest and darkest winters in Europe.
-It's also about the least church-going country in Europe.
+It's also among the least church-going countries in Europe.
 Maybe that's why Christmas in Norway feels more like a pagan festival revering light than a celebration of Jesus' birth.

 In fact, the Norwegian word for Christmas, Jul (Yule), literally means "wheel," referring to the sun as it turns toward spring.
-Only in the 10th century did King Haakon I move the Jul winter-solstice, pagan, drinking festival to December 25 to honor the birth of Jesus.
+Only in the 10th century did King Haakon I move the Jul winter-solstice pagan drinking festival to December 25 to honor the birth of Jesus.